Follow these steps in your pre-shot routine to increase your chances of success for every shot you hit.

 Step 1: Switch On Your Golf Brain

-The thinking phase is where your thinking about the shot is done.
+The Planning Phase is where your thinking about the shot is done.
 It’s important that it’s done here and not over the ball, where your mind will need to be quiet.
 The purpose of the thinking phase is to pick the optimal shot given:

 - The challenge ahead of you (the golf course layout and weather conditions)